Is your team toxic, tolerable or thriving?

 Tapped out teams

-Do you find yourself moaning to your partner about your workplace on a Friday night?
+You're not in tears after work... but you often find yourself moaning to your partner about work.

 My prescription?
 Openness.